Rei-SwitchBot/faq/en-us/Lock.md

 There are a few cases where jamming occurs when locking and unlocking directly without using guard mode,

-so we do not recommend using our Lock and Lock Pro on door locks with a guard arm.
+so we do not recommend using our Lock on door locks with a guard arm.